eemiljka/jetbud/README.md

 ```

+5. Copy .env-sample's structure, make a file called .env and paste the structure there.
+Fill in the enviroment variables and save.

-5. Run frontend and backend with `npm run dev`
+6. Run frontend and backend with `npm run dev`

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.